LIFOPro's 2025 LIFO Opportunities & Strategies PDF Guide

 Some or all goods can be valued using LIFO.
 A selective election scope infers that less than 100% of inventories are valued using the LIFO method.
 Although a general rule of thumb is to place all goods on LIFO to maximize the tax benefit, thorough analysis is highly recommended prior to electing LIFO.
 This is because including deflationary goods in the election scope could materially reduce LIFO’s long-term tax benefits.
 LIFOPro’s best practices regarding determining the LIFO election scope is described below.

 The most notable LIFO election opportunities from a tax benefits perspective are summarized below by Bureau of Labor Statistics Producer Price Index (BLS PPI) group.
-The 2025 year to date inflation rates for the eight months ended August 2025 are listed first & the 2025 annualized inflation rates are listed second.
+The 2025 annualized inflation rates are listed below.

-Download the complete list & tax benefit calculator Excel file here: LIFOPro’s 2025 Top LIFO Election Candidates List & Tax Benefit Calculator
+Download LIFOPro’s 2025 Top LIFO Election Candidates List & Tax Benefit Calculator Tool Excel File: LIFOPro’s 2025 Top LIFO Election Candidates List & Tax Benefit Calculator

 LIFOPro offers complimentary election benefit analysis that provides a comprehensive assessment of the risks and rewards of LIFO using your client’s or company’s actual inventory data.
 Prior to obtaining this analysis, many of our CPA firm partners will perform a high-level benefit analysis because it acts as a pre-screening tool to confirm that LIFO election scoping should occur, and it provides meaningful metrics that can be shared with the client when preliminary discussions occur with them about LIFO.
 To do so for a single client, take the following steps: